PSebaRaj/VideoMemories/server/README.md

 Backend of VideoMemories.
 Written in TypeScript.

 User credentials stored as JWT on client ("accessToken").
+Videos send in 250KB chunks.

 ## Postman
 The Postman collection for testing the REST API functions can be found [here](https://google.com).